While cold food is great filling the stomach on a temporary basis, there is no way to replace a warm sustaining meal.

 If your car camping weight and size of the stove is not a primary concern like it would be for a backpacking stove.
 That’s not to say to ignore it.
 Some camping stoves can take up a large portion of your trunk and weigh quite a bit.

 The Coleman Road Trip comes to mind, it weigh 50 pounds and will take up the better portion of a small trunk.
 The size of your vehicle and how many people you will be cooking for will be of primary concern.
-Also keep in mind where you will be doing most of your camping.
-Is there a picnic table available for a smaller tabletop stove.

 When your boiling a pot of water, controlling the heat is not that critical.
 Its when you are cooking something that can burn having good control over the heat become important.